SakifX9/Rhythm-Game-Optimisations/Voicemeeter/How to setup Voicemeeter for Rhythm Games.md

 This guide is for the people that have low latency audio devices such as DACs, Audio Interfaces and Sound Cards that have existing ASIO drivers and want to be able to play games with ASIO/WASAPI Exclusive mode while being able to hear other applications.
 You do not have to have the ASIO drivers for your device installed, it just ensures better compatibility if they do exist.

 ***USB Audio devices that do not have ASIO drivers may be able to work but they can be inconsitent with latency.
-I have tried a few Amazon and eBay USB Sound Cards, some worked fine while others had a bit of a noticable delay.***
+I have tried a few Amazon and eBay USB Sound Cards, some worked fine while others had a bit of a noticable delay.
+Most USB gaming headsets I tried worked fine***

 **You will also need a processor that has at least 8 threads or else VoiceMeeter can hang quite often if the CPU doesn't have enough resources to distribute to it.**